 - population pyramid

 Use a histogram to show a distribution of data.
 Use small gaps between the bars to emphasise the profile of the data.

 Usually resident population aged 0 to 21 years

 Use a population pyramid to show the distribution of comparable data sets and highlight differences in the profile of the data.

-To compare 4 variables population pyramids can be overlaid, with the least important data set displayed using an outline pyramid instead of bars.
+To compare four variables population pyramids can be overlaid, with the least important data set displayed using an outline pyramid instead of bars.

-Box-plots can also be used to compare distributions with 2 or more variables.
+Box-plots can also be used to compare distributions with two or more variables.